AntonioFasano/winfire.js/README.md

-### Build your own winfire
+### Build your own winfire executable

 To  make `winfire.js` into an executable, assuming that `winfire.js` is in your current directory, use:

-	PS> C:\Windows\Microsoft.NET\Framework\v<last-version>\jsc.exe .\winfire.js
+	PS> C:\Windows\Microsoft.NET\Framework64\v<last-version>\jsc.exe .\winfire.js

 Replace `<last-version>` with the last version available in you system.
 You may get it straight via the shell auto-completion.
 Anyway, if you have changed the default Windows installation, print the available .Net directories with (they all start with a 'v'):

-	PS> dir $env:windir\Microsoft.NET\Framework\v*
+	PS> dir $env:windir\Microsoft.NET\Framework64\v*

+Note that there is also an x86-folder `Microsoft.NET\Framework`

+As an alternative, to find `jsc.exe` path you may use:

+	PS> cscript.exe buildme.js /find

+With:

+	PS> cscript.exe buildme.js

+You will build a Win64 exe, an any-platform exe and create the `readme.html` doc, which requires [pandoc](johnmacfarlane.net/pandoc/) availability on your system.

-After building `winfire.exe`,  try it works with:
+After building `winfire.exe`,  try if it works with:

     PS> winfire /help

+You may want to use also the `netcat.ps1` unit test (see see [Sample script](#sample-script) ahead).

 ### winfire.js as a WSH script

-`winfire.js`  is a script so it can be runs  as a Windows Scripting Host (WSH) script.
+While you may find the best way to use winfire is to run its executable version, the source code is engineered in such a way that you can  also run the JScript source `winfire.js` as a `cscript`-script via Microsoft Windows Scripting Host (WSH).

-If for some reason you prefer to run winfire.js as WSH script, assuming that winfire is in your path, the *long* way to run it is:
+If for some reason you prefer to run winfire.js as WSH script, assuming that winfire is in your path, the *long* way to run it querying for help is:

     PS> cscript winfire.js /help

-This is because by default Windows runs scripts with the GUI based `WScript`.
+This is because by default Windows runs scripts with the GUI based `WScript` engine.
 To simplify, you might change the defaults  via:

 	PS> $sys="$env:SystemRoot\System32\cscript.cmd"